gkaf89/NCC-Trainings/docs/openacc/exercise-3.md

     - Try to compute different matrix sizes instead of square matrices.
     ```

-####<u>Three levels of parallelism</u>
+####<u>Thread Levels of Parallelism</u>

-By default, the compiler chooses the best combination of the thread blocks needed for the computation.
-However, sometimes, as a programmer, you could also control the thread blocks in the program.
-OpenACC provides straightforward clauses that can control the threads and thread blocks in the application.
+By default, the compiler selects the most effective configuration of thread blocks necessary for computation.
+However, programmers have the ability to control these thread blocks within their applications.
+OpenACC offers clear directives that enable the manipulation of threads and thread blocks effectively.

 <figure markdown>